 Introduction to peaq

-peaq is the Web3 network powering the Economy of Things (EoT) on Polkadot, the most environmentally-friendly blockchain network. peaq enables entrepreneurs and developers to build decentralized applications for vehicles, robots, devices, and other machines, while empowering users to govern and earn as these connected machines provide goods and services to people and to other machines.
+peaq is the Web3 network powering the Economy of Things (EoT). peaq enables entrepreneurs and developers to build decentralized applications for vehicles, robots, devices, and other machines, while empowering users to govern and earn as these connected machines provide goods and services to people and to other machines.
 Together with leading consortia, including Gaia-X and MOBI, peaq is co-creating the standards that will power the future of mobility and other connected industries while working to democratize abundance in the Age of Automation.

 The peaq network is a smart contract platform built with Substrate supporting ink! and Ethereum Virtual Machine (EVM) smart contracts.
 The peaq network enables machines to provide and render services and become fully self-sufficient by leveraging peer-to-peer (p2p) technologies such as Machine NFTs (Non-Fungible Tokens), Decentralized Finance (DeFi), Self-Sovereign Machine Identity (SSMI) and novel economic mechanisms to align the incentives of all Economy of Things stakeholders, namely; machines, machine owners, manufacturers, individuals/users, organizations and investors, while incentivising the deployment of more machines to the network.

 The peaq token ($PEAQ) is a native token that has four primary uses: to power Machine DeFi on the peaq network, to generate Machine NFTs, to power the Economy of Things Operations such as transaction fees or governance, and to subsidize the deployment of new machines.
 More on the PEAQ token can be found below in the Token Utility section.